mgrohman13/bison/WarpipsReplayability/README.md

 --- DEFAULT FEATURES ---
 1) Conquest world maps are randomized.
 The island layouts and graphics are the same but you will start and end in different locations and the operations in each territory will be randomized.
 Additionally, not all adjacent territories are connected, so you will be forced to conquer in different directions each time.
 The number of War Bucks received for each territory are also randomized.
 Currently, this is done by shuffling the location of all existing operations, but a future update to this mod will fully randomize the operations themselves (still in progress).
 2) Non-adjacent territories are shrouded by a fog of war.
 You cannot see the enemy lineup nor rewards for standard territories you can't attack.
-You can always see the lineup of the enemy base and high value locations.
+You can always see the lineup of the Enemy Objective and High Value Reward territories.
 Some rewards are always hidden, even in adjacent territories.
 3) Player lives are set to 3 for all difficulties.
 Playing on General difficulty is the best experience, but having only one life is tedious and frustrating.
 This can be changed - see CONFIGURATION section below.
 4) If you gain an Extra Life reward while at max lives, you gain 2 additional Combat Coupons instead.
 5) The Arms Dealer now occasionally sells 2x of certain items.
 Many items were configured to do this, but the game was coded to reduce the maximum possible amount by 1.
 This makes many items that were previously never worth buying occasionally useful now.
 This feature can be disabled - see CONFIGURATION section below.